-Fixing a segment in a contiguous area is done by the FIX-SEGMENT-CONTIGUOUS command.
+Fixing a segment in a contiguous area is done by the FIX-SEGMENT-CONTIGUOUS command, or a FIX-SEGMENT monitor call.

-8.9.7.
+8.8.7.
 Fixing segments in an absolute location

 This allocation strategy is even more demanding on system resources, as it includes an explicit specification of the physical memory area to be used.
 No further gains in speed can be achieved with absolute fixing in memory, but such allocation may be required when communicating with special I/O devices.